Siddhant-2029/A858-IITBHU-COPS-INFOSEC-25/A858_WRITE_UP.md

 5. Inside the Google Drive, we found a **photo**.
 - The background showed a **tree near one of the grounds of IIT BHU**.
-- We went to the spot, found the tree, and saw the QR code pasted on it.
+- We went to the spot, found the  [TREE](https://drive.google.com/file/d/1-KrWJJ0jxRNA5SZwkUh-E2DAfLANvSfM/view?usp=sharing), and saw the QR code pasted on it.
 - Scanning it gave us **QR Piece 1**.

 This was already a tough challenge, but it got even harder with the last piece.